-The &#8220;Examination&#8221;| marks out a first phase of ministry, a phase specially *apostolic.* On account of the external growth of the Church, &#8220;the apostles soon feel the necessity of relieving
+The "Examination"¦ marks out a first phase of ministry, a phase specially *apostolic*.
+On account of the external growth of the Church, "the apostles soon feel the necessity of relieving

-| Page 43, etc.
+¦ Page 43, etc.

 {15}

-themselves of a part of their functions&#8230; of the least important, the distribution of alms.
-Hence the institution of *deacons&#8230;* This help does not seem to have long sufficed.
-The continual growth of the Church, above all, its propagation outside Jerusalem, and the duty&#8230; of carrying out their special mission and the proper duty of their office, oblige the apostles to abandon by degrees the *pastoral* position which they had taken&#8230; in relation to the church of Jerusalem, and to take the apostolic position to which they are called in relation to the entire Church.
-The void thus formed (at Jerusalem) is filled up by a new office, that of *elder,* or *bishop,* the institution of which is not recounted to us&#8230; The office of elder was naturally superior to that of deacon: its later origin indicates this to us; for it is only in proportion as the apostolate retires, if I may venture so to speak, *from a lower to a higher place,* into the sphere of action which is proper to it, that offices successively arise.&#8221;
+themselves of a part of their functions ... of the least important, the distribution of alms.
+Hence the institution of *deacons* ... .
+This help does not seem to have long sufficed.
+The continual growth of the Church, above all, its propagation outside Jerusalem, and the duty ... of carrying out their special mission and the proper duty of their office, oblige the apostles to abandon by degrees the *pastoral* position which they had taken ... in relation to the church of Jerusalem, and to take the apostolic position to which they are called in relation to the entire Church.
+The void thus formed (at Jerusalem) is filled up by a new office that of *elder*, or *bishop*, the institution of which is not recounted to us ... .
+The office of elder was naturally superior to that of deacon: its later origin indicates this to us; for it is only in proportion as the apostolate retires, if I may venture so to speak, *from a lower to a higher place*, into the sphere of action which is proper to it, that offices successively arise.

-This false principle of the dismemberment of the apostolate, a principle which serves also as the basis of the system of the &#8220;Espérance,&#8221; has no foundation in the word of God.
+This false principle of the dismemberment of the apostolate, a principle which serves also as the basis of the system of the "Espérance," has no foundation in the word of God.
 Quite the contrary; it is in contradiction with the origin and the very nature of ministry.
 This principle, which makes the apostles the source of ministry, in the place of Christ, Head of the body, is as abominable as can be.
 It is on Christ immediately that each ministry depended in its function.
-There was a diversity of gifts, but one Spirit; diversity of administrations, but one Lord; (@1 Corinthians 13: 4, etc.) Christ is the &#8220;head of the body&#8221; (@Ephesians 4: 15, 16); and it is from Him that &#8220;the whole body fitly joined together and compacted by that which every joint supplieth, according to the effectual working in the measure of every part, maketh increase of the body unto the edification of itself in love.&#8221; It is Christ ascended on high, who gave pastors, just as He gave apostles, grace being given to each according to the measure of the gift of Christ. &#8220;He gave some apostles, some,&#8221; etc. (@Ephesians 4: 11). &#8220;To one is given, by the Spirit, the word of wisdom; to another the word of knowledge, by the same Spirit; etc&#8230; but all these worketh that one and the self-same Spirit, dividing to every one severally as he will,&#8221; @1 Corinthians 12.
-The apostles might be the means by which the Holy Spirit was received; but the communication of the Spirit by their means was not a dismemberment of the apostolate.
+There was a diversity of gifts, but one Spirit; diversity of administrations, but one Lord; (@1 Corinthians 13: 4, etc.) Christ is the "head of the body" (@Ephesians 4: 15, 16); and it is from Him that "the whole body fitly joined together and compacted by that which every joint supplieth, according to the effectual working in the measure of every part, maketh increase of the body unto the edification of itself in love."
+It is Christ ascended on high, who gave pastors, just as He gave apostles, grace being given to each according to the measure of the gift of Christ.
+"He gave some apostles, some," etc. (@Ephesians 4: 11).
+To one is given, by the Spirit, the word of wisdom; to another the word of knowledge, by the same Spirit; etc ... . but all these worketh that one and the selfsame Spirit, dividing to every one severally as he will," @1 Corinthians 12.
+The apostles might be die means by which the Holy Spirit was received; but the communication of the Spirit by their means was not a dismemberment of the apostolate.
 The apostles would have had

 {16}